What is it?

 Alongside the stock six-speed manual gearbox, an EDC six-speed auto will be offered, but initially only on the dCi 110 diesel which Renault expects to be the best-selling power plant.

-The third power option is a TCe 130 petrol unit – it is predicted that only 20 per cent of customers will choose petrol, though one wonders if recent events concerning diesel engines could change this.
+The third power option is a TCe 130 petrol unit – it is predicted that only 20% of customers will choose petrol, though one wonders if recent events concerning diesel engines could change this.

 The petrol engine was not available to test at the launch event but both of the diesels were driven and proved equally capable.
 Refinement comes as a given in the modern environment while the 110 provides enough power to accelerate the Kadjar briskly and keep it bowling along at reasonable pace.
 The extra torque of the 1.6 will, however, come in useful on all-wheel-drive equipped models, particularly if indulging in what very few modern crossover owners do, taking their cars off road.